-This unique icon shows you when the Router is connected to the Internet.
-When the light is off, the Router is NOT connected to the Internet.
-When the light is blinking amber, the Router is attempting to connect to the Internet.
-When the light is solid blue, the Router is connected to the Internet.
-When using the "Disconnect after x minutes" feature, this icon becomes extremely useful in monitoring the status of your Router's connection.
+This unique LED shows you when the Router is connected to the Internet.
+When the light is OFF, the Router is NOT connected to the Internet.
+When the light is blinking, the Router is attempting to connect to the Internet.
+When the light is solid GREEN, the Router is connected to the Internet.
+When using the "Disconnect after x minutes" feature, this LED becomes extremely useful in monitoring the status of your Router's connection.

-Off Router is NOT connected to the Internet Blinking Blue Router is attempting to connect to the Internet Solid Blue Router is connected to the Internet
+OFF Router is not connected to the Internet Blinking Green Router is attempting to connect to the Internet Solid Green Router is connected to the Internet